What Is Liquidation Price? How It Works With Exmaples

 Example 2

-Trade B is trading the Nasdaq index with a ratio of 1:175.
+Trader B is trading the Nasdaq index with a ratio of 1:175.

 The current price of Nasdaq is $10,652.

 This example shows a simplified version of how liquidation moves relative to leverage.
-Actual platforms use their own formulas that account for maintenance margin, fees, and risk policies.:
+Actual platforms use their own formulas that account for maintenance margin, fees, and risk policies:

 100 / 175 = 0.57%

-$10,652 x 0.0057 = $60,70
+$10,652 x 0.0057 = $60.70

-$10,652 – $60,70 = $10,591.30
+$10,652 – $60.70 = $10,591.30

-How to figure out the loss
+How to Calculate the Loss

 It can either be an account-wide liquidation or a position liquidation.